I2P: Funding

-The website states that "funding for I2P comes entirely from donations".
-Admins and managers of the project said that "the core project itself doesn't take donations".
-These should instead go to secondary applications or be spent on hiring others, to work on I2P.
+The website had stated that "funding for I2P comes entirely from donations" in 2022.
+Admins and managers of the project said that "the core project itself doesn't take donations.
+These should instead go to secondary applications or be spent on hiring others, to work on I2P."
 Support for the onboarding for I2P came from the Open Technology Fund.
-In contrast to The Tor Project, I2P has "not the financial or legal infrastructure to support a network of exit nodes".
+In 2022, in contrast to The Tor Project, I2P had "not the financial or legal infrastructure to support a network of exit nodes".
 The reseed servers, a sort of bootstrap nodes, which connect the user with the initial set of peers to join the I2P-network, should be run by volunteers.

+In 2025, the American nonprofit StormyCloud formally invited the I2P developer idk to its board of directors after having performed technical support for I2P infrastructure "for years".
+StormyCloud announced that it would take financial support regarding I2P in the form of cryptocurrencies and fiat which would be used on I2P related projects and infrastructure. idk in the announcement post claimed that the deal would not affect development practices or the philosophy of the team.